TorGuard and BTGuard are two of the most popular providers in the market right now. However, which one should you choose?

 Protocols & Encryption

 TorGuard offers different protocols for security.
 These include OpenVPN, PPTP, L2TP/IPsec, SSTP, and iKEv2.
 In addition, you get to select AES 128-bit or AES 256-bit encryption algorithms.
-With multiple protocols to choose from and military grade encryption, TorGuard allows you to connect to BitTorrent swarms with anonymous IP address and hide the contents of your internet traffic.
+With multiple protocols to choose from and military-grade encryption, TorGuard allows you to connect to BitTorrent swarms with an anonymous IP address and hide the contents of your internet traffic.

 Compatibility between TorGuard and BTGuard